 How does that list seem to you?
 To us, it seems tiring.

-The cost is impossible to generalize.
 Any contractor posting a price online is just trying to get you to call, where they’ll usually charge more than they claimed.

 - Your existing fireplace.